Skip to main content

 When to use

-Use enrichment when the main extraction returns records that are missing details available from a separate endpoint — for example, fetching comments for a post, line items for an order, or address details for a customer keyed by an ID in the main list.
+Use enrichment when the main extraction returns records that are missing details available from a separate endpoint, for example fetching comments for a post, line items for an order, or address details for a customer keyed by an ID in the main list.

 Configuration

-A Fixed value may embed {{ ... }} placeholders that are interpolated from the main extraction datapoint or another enrichment — e.g. {{ id }}.
+Each enrichment is defined by: A query parameter pairs a value with a name.
+The path can then reference that name as {{ name }}.
+The value can be defined in two ways: A Fixed value may embed {{ ... }} placeholders that are interpolated from the main extraction datapoint or another enrichment, e.g. {{ id }}.
 See Dynamic Parameters for more information.

 Referencing other enrichments

-For example, if an enrichment named comments returns a post’s comments, a dependent enrichment can use its fields in query parameter values:
+For example, if an enrichment named comments returns a post’s comments, a dependent enrichment can use its fields in query parameter values: Dependent enrichments run after the enrichment they reference, so its data is available when the request is built.

 Accessing enrichment data